STRC providers must ensure all clients:

 - care management – such as reviewing agreements and making sure services are suitable

-- clinical care — such as nursing, podiatry, physiotherapy, occupational therapy and hearing services
+- clinical care – such as nursing, podiatry, physiotherapy, occupational therapy, and optometry and hearing services.

 Services in a combination of both settings

-Approved providers delivering in both settings are able to determine the mix of care delivery settings.
-This must be within the defined period of STRC support and in line with individual client needs.
+Providers delivering in both settings can determine the mix of care they provide.
+This must be within the defined episode of STRC support and in line with individual client needs.